splunk/contentctl/docs/contentctl_v5_migration_guide.md

   risk_score: 64
 ```

+Let's break down this example:
-In this example, `tags.confidence` and `tags.impact` are integers between 0 and 100 that are then multiplied together and divided by 100 to produce a risk score (64, in this case).
-The `tags.message` field became the risk message.
-The `tags.observable` field is where things got really tricky.
+- `tags.confidence` and `tags.impact` are integers between 0 and 100 that are then multiplied together and divided by 100 to produce a risk score (64, in this case).
+- The `tags.message` field became the risk message.
+- The `tags.observable` field is where things got really tricky.
 This was a list of objects that became either risk objects or threat objects.
-The `name` field for each of these objects was the field in your search results, and the `type` took a lot of different options and for risk objects would translate them to `system` or `user`, generally, while there were LOTS of options for threat objects.
+The `name` field for each of these objects was the field in your search results, and the `type` took a lot of different options and for risk objects would translate them to `system` or `user`, generally, while there were LOTS of options for threat objects as ES does not enforce any options for this.
 Depending on the `role` - objects with a role of `Victim` became risk objects, while the role of `Attacker` became threat objects.
 All of the risk objects received the same risk score based on the math described above.
-Your detections may have had a `tags.risk_score` field as well, but that has been a computed field that was not necessary to put in the YAML for several releases now.
+- Your detections may have had a `tags.risk_score` field as well, but that has been a computed field that was not necessary to put in the YAML for several releases now.

 This has been replaced with: